HomeProductsGalleryGet Started Now

 Packaging

-The four main types of packaging, categorized by their role in the supply chain, are Primary (direct product contact, e.g., bottle), Secondary (groups primary packages, e.g., multipack box), Tertiary (bulk shipping, e.g., pallet wrap), and sometimes Quaternary (large-scale logistics), working together to protect products from creation to consumer.
+categorized by packages multipack box (bulk shipping, pallet wrap), and sometimes Quaternary (large-scale logistics), working together to protect products from creation to consumer.

 Additional Information

-For the first watermelon harvest and packing method, the watermelons are harvested and placed on the packing table of the harvesting rig.
+For the first the watermelons are harvested and placed on the packing table of the harvesting rig.
 The packers then place the watermelons into the boxes, or into bags and then boxes

 Trust & Quality